mysql/mysql-sys/README.md

     - with_full_table_scans             Based on the sys.statements_with_full_table_scans view
     - with_sorting                      Based on the sys.statements_with_sorting view
     - with_temp_tables                  Based on the sys.statements_with_temp_tables view
     - custom                            Use a custom view.
-This view must be specified in @sys.statement_analyzer_view to an existing view or a query
+This view must be specified in @sys.statement_performance_analyzer.view to an existing view or a query

   Default is to include all except 'custom'.